acemtp/meteor-accounts-passwordless/README.md

 - call `Meteor.sendVerificationCode` with the value given by the user
 - ask the user his verification code sent by email
 - call `Meteor.loginWithPasswordless` with the verification code
+- the user is logged

+Some optional extra steps:

-- (optional) ask the user his username and call `Meteor.setUsername` with value value given by the user
+- (optional) ask the user his username and call `Meteor.setUsername` with the value given by the user
 - (optional) call `Meteor.logout()` to logout the user